Salt March: Civil disobedience movement

 At midnight on 31 December 1929, the INC (Indian National Congress) raised the triple color flag of India on the banks of the Ravi at Lahore.
 The Indian National Congress, led by Gandhi and Jawaharlal Nehru, publicly issued the Declaration of Sovereignty and Self-rule, or Purna Swaraj (purna, "complete"; swa, "self"; raj, "rule": meaning therefore "complete self-rule"), on 26 January 1930.
 The declaration included the readiness to withhold taxes, and the statement:

 We believe that it is the inalienable right of the Indian people, as of any other people, to have freedom and to enjoy the fruits of their toil and have the necessities of life, so that they may have full opportunities for growth.
 We believe also that if any government deprives a people of these rights and oppresses them the people have a further right to alter it or abolish it.
 The British government in India has not only deprived the Indian people of their freedom but has based itself on the exploitation of the masses, and has ruined India economically, politically, culturally, and spiritually.
 We believe, therefore, that India must sever the British connection and attain Purna Swaraj or complete sovereignty and self-rule.

 The Congress Working Committee gave Gandhi the responsibility for organising the first act of civil disobedience, with Congress itself ready to take charge after Gandhi's expected arrest.
 Gandhi's plan was to begin civil disobedience with a satyagraha aimed at the British salt tax.
-The 1882 Salt Act gave the British a monopoly on the collection and manufacture of salt, limiting its handling to government salt depots and levying a salt tax.
-Violation of the Salt Act was a criminal offence.
-Even though salt was freely available to those living on the coast (by evaporation of sea water), Indians were forced to buy it from the colonial government.